 Dr Irwin Merkatz: Director

-Irwin R. Merkatz, MD, The Chella & Moise Safra Professor and University Chair at the Albert Einstein College of Medicine and Montefiore Medical Center is Director of the Department's Global Women's Health Program.
+Irwin R. Merkatz, MD is Director of the Department's Women's Global Health Program.
 He established this program in 2007 when he was honored for his life-long service to the health care of women at a celebration held at the United Nations.
 Since that time, Dr. Merkatz supported initiatives designed to benefit the women of the Republic of Benin, Ethiopia, and Rwanda.

 Lisa Nathan: Deputy Director

-Lisa Nathan, MD, MPH is an Assistant Professor in the Department of Obstetrics & Gynecology and Women’s Health, and is the Deputy Director of the Division of Global Women’s Health and Family Planning.
+Lisa Nathan, MD, MPH is an Assistant Professor in the Department of Obstetrics & Gynecology and Women’s Health, and is the Deputy Director of the Division of Women’s Global Health and Family Planning.
 Dr. Nathan first began working in Africa in 2000, and has since worked and consulted on initiatives in Kenya, Benin, Uganda, Ethiopia, and Rwanda.
 Based in Rwanda since 2009, her work mainly focuses on maternal morbidity and mortality prevention.
 Initiated with the support of the U.S. Fulbright African Regional Research Program and a pilot grant through Einstein’s Global Health Center, Dr. Nathan’s work includes both research and service to the local community.
 She has established a maternity center and mobile reproductive health program serving over thirty local villages.
-In addition, Dr. Nathan has created a comprehensive clinical and simulation-based training program at Kibogora District Hospital and a youth-friendly sexual education program for secondary school students in the community.
+In addition, Dr. Nathan has created a comprehensive clinical and simulation-based training program at Kibogora District Hospital and directed the early stages of a youth-friendly sexual education program for secondary school students in the community.
+Currently, Dr. Nathan is working on the development of a modified partograph checklist to improve management of labor in low resource settings.
 Einstein medical students and residents participate in clinical and research activities under Dr. Nathan’s supervision and mentorship.

-In addition to her work in Africa, Dr. Nathan directs Einstein’s Medical Student Education in Global Women’s Health, which is a faculty-mentored program initiated with support from the Association for Professors of Gynecology and Obstetrics (APGO).
-She also directs the Global Women’s Health Track for Einstein’s OB/GYN residents.
+In addition to her work in Africa, Dr. Nathan directs Einstein’s Medical Student Education in Women’s Global Health, which is a faculty-mentored program initiated with support from the Association for Professors of Gynecology and Obstetrics (APGO).
+She also directs the Women’s Global Health Track for Einstein’s OB/GYN residents.
 She has previously served as guest examiner of obstetrics and gynecology at the National University of Rwanda’s Medical School.
-Dr. Nathan serves on the U.S. Fulbright West and Southern Africa Regional Review Committee and is a member of the Executive Steering Committee for Einstein’s Global Health Center.
+Dr. Nathan served on the U.S. Fulbright West and Southern Africa Regional Review Committee and is currently a member of the Executive Steering Committee for Einstein’s Global Health Center.

 Her global health experience in Ghana has been humbling, exciting, and personally rewarding.
 As a Ghanaian, raised and educated in the United States, the opportunity to participate in medical global health in Ghana is beyond rewarding as it allows her to give back.
 The challenges are great, but provide the opportunity to impact countless lives if success is met.
 The people of Ghana are forever appreciative, pleasant and welcoming making it more urgent to improve the health services.